functionless/eventual-website/docs/reference/service.md

 ## Generated Lambda Functions

-Each Command, Subscription and Activity will create its own AWS Resources, for example an AWS Lambda Function and (only for a Subscription) a Dead Letter SQS Queue.
+Each Command, Subscription and Task will create its own AWS Resources, for example an AWS Lambda Function and (only for a Subscription) a Dead Letter SQS Queue.

 The name of each generated Lambda Function and Dead Letter Queue is determined by the Service Name and the type of the entity.
 For example, a Command named `"myCommand"` created within a Service named `"my-service"` will be named `my-service-command-myCommand`.
 Consistently named Functions makes it easier to search and browse Resources with the AWS Console.